Diffeological Principal Bundles and Principal Infinity Bundles: Smooth Higher Stacks

+If $K$ is a simplicial set and $X$ is a simplicial presheaf, then let $X^K$ denote the simplicial presheaf which is defined objectwise by $(X^K)(U) = \u{\cat{sSet}}(K, X(U))$.
+Then $\spre(\cart)$ is tensored and cotensored over $\cat{sSet}$ in the sense that for simplicial presheaves $X$ and $Y$ and simplicial set $K$, there is the following natural isomorphism

-\begin{Def} Fix a site $\cat{C}$ with a set $S$ of enough points.
-We say that a map $f: X \to Y$ of simplicial presheaves on $\cat{C}$ is a \textbf{local weak equivalence} if $p^* f: p^* X \to p^* Y$ is a weak equivalence of simplicial sets for all points $p^* \in S$.
-We say that a map of simplicial presheaves is a \textbf{local fibration} if $p^* f: p^* X \to p^* Y$ is a Kan fibration.
-Let $*$ denote the terminal simplicial presheaf that assigns everything to the point $\Delta^0$, then if $X \to *$ is a local fibration, we say that $X$ is \textbf{locally fibrant}. \end{Def}
+The category $\cat{sPre}(\cart)$ admits many model structures.
+Here we will discuss two of them.
+Say a map $f: X \to Y$ of simplicial presheaves is an \textbf{objectwise weak equivalence} if $f: X(U) \to Y(U)$ is a weak equivalence of simplicial sets for every $U \in \cart$.
+Similarly a \textbf{objectwise fibration} is a map $f: X \to Y$ of simplicial presheaves such that $f: X(U) \to Y(U)$ is a Kan fibration of simplicial sets for every $U \in \cart$.

-\begin{Th} There exists a model category structure on the category of simplicial presheaves over $\cart$ called the \textbf{local projective} model structure, which we denote by $\locpre$, whose weak equivalences are the local weak equivalences. \end{Th}
+\begin{Th}[{\cite[Page 314]{bousfield1972homotopy}}] There is a cofibrantly generated, simplicial model structure, which we call the \textbf{projective model structure} or \textbf{Bousfield-Kan model structure} on $\spre(\cart)$, whose weak equivalences are the objectwise weak equivalences, and whose fibrations are the objectwise fibrations. \end{Th}

-\begin{Rem} To fully construct the local projective model structure would take us too far away from the main thread of this paper.
-For more details see \cite{blander2001local} and \cite{jardine2015local}. \end{Rem}

-\begin{Lemma} If $X \xrightarrow{f} Y$ is an objectwise (fibration) weak equivalence, then $f$ is a local (fibration) weak equivalence. \end{Lemma}

-\begin{proof} This follows from \cite{dugger2004hypercovers}, more specifically, if $\cat{C}$ is a model category and $L_W \cat{C}$ is a left Bousfield localization of it, then if $f$ is a weak equivalence in $\cat{C}$, then it will be a weak equivalence in $L_W \cat{C}$, and the local projective model structure is a left Bousfield localization of the projective model structure whose weak equivalences are the objectwise weak equivalences.
-Objectwise fibrations are local fibrations by the description of local fibrations using local liftings in \cite[Section 3]{dugger2004hypercovers}. \end{proof}